-Whereas Departments are the major organizational entities for activities pertaining to medicine, IPHAM Centers are major organizational entities for activities pertaining to public health and the interface of medicine and public health.
+Whereas departments are the major organizational entities for activities pertaining to medicine, IPHAM Centers are major organizational entities for activities pertaining to public health and the interface of medicine and public health.
 IPHAM Centers provide a home for membership in the Institute where academic scholars from different disciplines can join in coordinated activities.
 The goal of the Institute is to accelerate innovation at the interface of medicine and public health by playing an instrumental role in attracting varied professionals to collaborate more closely.
 This can only occur through strong leadership and careful orchestration of the Institute's organizational structure, combined with new resources and policies to incent new collaboration.
-Some examples of how the Institute serves FSM include:
+Some examples of how the Institute serves Feinberg include:

 - Leveraging space, communication strategies, and novel networking resources to enhance the probability and success of new research partnerships among centers, academic units, and non-academic collaborators.

 - Using highly accessible and efficient processes to make new seed monies available for new partnerships and innovative strategies.

 - Making additional resources and technical assistance easier to access, particularly in shared areas of high-priority needs, including multi-disciplinary team building; grant and protocol development, peer-review, and refinement; population data collection; data management; analysis; and communication of results to colleagues, communities, and policymakers.

 - Promoting and sharing novel "core" resources in innovative new areas, such as the use of expanding technologies to support health behaviors and novel approaches to measure and analyze the impact of environment on health through geospatial analysis.